Hagbuck/cookie-autosaver/README.md

 Start the *Node.js command prompt* and go into the poject folder.

-Execute `npm install express http fs logger` to install all the dependencies.
+Execute `npm install express http fs logger properties-reader` to install all the dependencies.

 By the way, the project should be runnable.
 Execute `node cookie-autosaver.js` to launch the server.